Niagara-Wheatfield Central School District: School colors and mascot

-Niagara-Wheatfield Senior High School's official school colors are black & white and red.
-The school's mascot is the Falcon, and its sports teams and other competitive teams are also referred to as the "Niagara-Wheafield Falcons."
+Niagara-Wheatfield Senior High School's official school colors are black, white, and red.
+The school's mascot is the Falcon, and its sports teams and other competitive teams are referred to as the "Niagara-Wheafield Falcons."

 Academic and behavioral statistics

 Overall, Niagara-Wheatfield Central School District's academic and behavioral statistics are higher than the New York State average.
-In 2006 the average attendance rate for all high school students was 93%.
+In 2006, the average attendance rate for all high school students was 93%.
 Total suspension count for the year was 94 incidents.
 96% of the Class of 2006 earned New York State Regents diplomas, while only 4% earned local diplomas.
 56.8% of total students earned New York State Regents diplomas with advanced designations (honors).
 69.2% of students with disabilities earned New York State Regents diplomas.

-In 2022, the New York Attorney General sued the school district for failing to protect their students from bullying and harassment, and the district won a decision at the trial court level.
+In 2022, the New York attorney general sued the school district for failing to protect their students from bullying and harassment, and the district won a decision at the trial court level.
 On appeal to the United States Court of Appeals for the Second Circuit, the school district lost in 2024.
 The appellate court held "that the State of New York had met its burden of pleading parens patriae standing at this stage of the litigation."

 Sports and academic organizations

-Athletics: NW has an array of sports programs, including baseball, football, basketball, bowling, wrestling, cheer-leading, track, cross country, tennis, volleyball, swimming, golf, soccer, hockey and softball.
+NW has an array of sports programs, including baseball, football, basketball, bowling, wrestling, cheer-leading, track, cross country, tennis, volleyball, swimming, golf, soccer, hockey and softball.
 Niagara-Wheatfield competes in the NFL (Niagara Frontier League) with rival schools such as Lewiston-Porter, Niagara Falls, and Lockport.
 Niagara-Wheatfield is in New York's Section 6.